qwattash/cheri-benchplot/README.md

  7. Once all the benchmarks have run, collect the session directory tree back to the analysis host.
  8. Write or reuse an existing _analysis configuration_.
- 9. Run the analysis pass on your data `benchplot-cli.py session analyse -a path/to/analysis-config.json path/to/session`.
+ 9. Run the analysis pass on your data
+    `benchplot-cli session analyse -a path/to/analysis-config.json path/to/session`.
     This will populate plots and output artefrats in the `<session>/plots` directory.

 Note that the benchmark host has minimal dependencies, we only require that it can